-70% of Americans believe a woman should change her name after marriage, and half of the citizens of the United States believe a woman should be required by law to change her name after marriage.
+70% of Americans believe women should change their name after marriage.
+And, half of the citizens of the United States believe a woman should be required by law to change her name after marriage.
 Those are insane statistics and beliefs… right?
-A recent article in the Gender Issues Journal raised some eyebrows, and as a name-change expert who contributed to a name change journal article on the topic of name-change predictors, I was very curious to learn more about the study.
+A recent article in the Gender Issues Journal raised some eyebrows.
+As a name-change expert who contributed to a name change journal article on the topic of name-change predictors, I was very curious to learn more about the study.
 Here’s what I learned.

 The Good News:

 This study found among women and highly educated men, women’s surname choice seems to have little effect on their perceptions of women as a wife or the standards to which she is held in marriage.
 So, if you’re surrounded by highly educated women and men you won’t subject yourself to negative views if you keep your maiden name.

 Schaffer found “among men with low education, a woman with a last name that is different than her husband’s is seen as being a less committed wife than a woman whose last name is the same as her husband’s.
 Further, less educated men feel that a woman who didn’t take her husband’s name should be forgiven for fewer days late than a woman who has the same last name as her husband’s.
 And they believe that the woman’s husband would be more justified in divorcing her for her perceived neglect of the marriage (as measured through repeated lateness).”

 So, if you spend a majority of your time with under-educated men and don’t change your name after marriage you stand a high likelihood of being viewed as a bad wife, deserving of less forgiveness, and those guys would totally understand if your husband divorced you for neglecting your marriage.

 Because I founded an online name-change service to help women change their names after marriage, most people assume I’m a gung ho name change advocate.
 Yes, I do make money on name change, but I am also a female founder in tech.
 I view name change after marriage as a personal choice.
 It reflects each woman’s situation, heritage, and personal style.